zotbins/ZotBins_RaspPi/README.md

 Set up your VNC account (email and password) to set up your VNC network

 ### Raspberry Pi
-Open the terminal (`ctrl+alt+t`)
+Open the terminal (`ctrl+alt+t`).
-Install VNC by typing `sudo apt install realvnc-vnc-server realvnc-vnc-viewer` On the desktop menu, navigate to `Menu>Preferences>Raspberry Pi Configuration>Interfaces` Ensure VNC is enabled
+Install VNC by typing `sudo apt install realvnc-vnc-server realvnc-vnc-viewer`.
+On the desktop menu, navigate to `Menu>Preferences>Raspberry Pi Configuration>Interfaces`.
+Ensure VNC is enabled.
-Find the network address by typing `ifconfig`in the terminal under `ipv4` Enter the address into VNC viewer
+Find the network address by typing `ifconfig`in the terminal under `ipv4`.
+Enter the address into VNC viewer.